Zprime-W3MuNu/Zprime-CombineFramework/README.md

 # Zprime-CombineFramework

-# Instructions for for setting up and running for running W->3munu shape analysis
+## Instructions for for setting up and running W->3mu nu shape analysis
 After logging into the ```lxplus9``` account, following steps can be followed:
 ## 1. Setup
 ```